- Find a Trail

 - Get Involved

 The Catharine Valley Trail travels for 12 miles between Seneca Lake in Watkins Glen and Smith Road north of Pine Valley.
 The trail follows segments of the abandoned Northern Central Railroad and Chemung Canal towpath, which once ran through the Finger Lakes.
 Today, the route mostly parallels State Route 14.
-You'll find on-road sections in Watkins Glen and in the Millport area.
+You'll find on-road sections in Watkins Glen, where it really only gets going behind the high school, and in the Millport area.
+After the first couple of miles in the north, there is a section that is little more than a single track across a field.
 Eventually the trail will head farther south to Horseheads.

 Trailheads from North to South are:

 Marina Road in Watkins Glen: Turn east onto Fairgrounds Road from SR 14 (S. Franklin St.).
 Fairgrounds Road turns into Marina Road.
 The trailhead is about 0.3 mile in from SR 14.
 Watkins Glen High School is along the Catharine Valley Trail to the North.